Frustrated when your baby doesn’t fall asleep on his own? Learn how to teach self soothing techniques for babies to sleep with these effective tips.

 Considering that my son was doing pretty much the opposite, it seemed like an impossible dream.

-But after a few nights, he followed everything on that list.
-He went from swaddled, rocked, nursed, and waking up at least twice a night, to falling asleep in his crib after being put down awake and unswaddled, for a solid 11-12 hours straight.
+But after a few nights of teaching him to self soothe, he followed everything on that list.
+No more swaddling, rocking, nursing, and waking up at least twice a night.
+Now I could put him down unswaddled, awake, and in his crib—where he’d sleep for a solid 11-12 hours straight.

 And guess what?
 The same can happen for you.
 As one mom wrote to tell me: